InverterNetwork/contracts/SECURITY.md

 We are committed to transparency and will make the results of our security reviews and audits available to the public, fostering trust and confidence in the security of our platform.

 **You can find all of our audit reports [here](./audits/).**

+## Responsible Disclosure

+Please practice responsible disclosure when reporting security issues.
+We kindly request that you do not publicly disclose or discuss the vulnerability until we have had sufficient time to investigate and address it.
+Privately disclosing the issue to us via email allows us to work on a fix without putting our users' funds at risk.

+We understand the importance of acknowledging and rewarding security researchers for their efforts.
+Even though our bug bounty program is currently set up, we assure you that you will not be unpaid for your valuable contributions.
+We are committed to fairly compensating those who help us improve the security of our platform.

 ## Security Guideline